passwdapp/passwd/README.md

 - Fully encrypted using AES-256-CTR (including the database stored on-device)
 - Support for TOTP
 - Secure Password Generation (Diceware and Random)
-- A really nice UI
+- A beautiful UI
 - Really compact database, allowing for efficient disk operations (Thanks to MsgPack)
-- Desktop Support (Beta)
+- Desktop Support (Linux is still untested, any contibutions on the same are welcome)
+  - TouchBar support (Beta)
-- Responsive UI (Beta) (Desktop and mobile UIs, tablet needs to be re-written)
+- Responsive UI (Kinda)

 ## Screenshots